-Finding and Evaluating Products for Import
+Business 180 Finding and Evaluating Products for Import

+Class Hours: 16 Lecture total.
 Evaluate the potential of an import business.
 Contact venders and source products.
 Determine import classification, tariffs and taxes and calculate landed costs to import into the U.S.